apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/pseudo-cluster.md

   * `pstree` for macOS
   * `psmisc` for Fedora/Red/Hat/CentOS/Ubuntu/Debian

-> **_Note:_** DolphinScheduler itself does not depend on Hadoop, Hive, Spark, but if you need to run tasks that depend on them, you need to have the corresponding environment support
+> **_Note:_** DolphinScheduler itself does not depend on Hadoop, Hive, Spark, but if you need to run tasks that depend on them, you need to have the corresponding environment support.

 ## DolphinScheduler Startup Environment

 ### Configure User Exemption and Permissions

-Create a deployment user, and be sure to configure `sudo` without password.
-We here make a example for user dolphinscheduler.
+Create a deployment user, and make sure to configure `sudo` without password.
+Here make an example to create user `dolphinscheduler`:

 ```shell
 # To create a user, login as root